 “Over time, as the normalization of these conditions unfolds, a gradual normalization of policy interest rates can also be expected, consistent with achieving the 2 per cent inflation target.”

-The next interest rate announcement and Monetary Policy Report is scheduled for October 23, 2013.
-Analysts predict the overnight lending rate will remain unchanged until at least mid-2014, and only if the economy is stronger and household incomes are higher.
+The next Bank of Canada interest rate announcement and Monetary Policy Report is scheduled for October 23, 2013.
+Analysts predict the overnight lending rate will remain unchanged until at least mid-2014, and a Bank of Canada interest rate hike will only occur if the economy is stronger and household incomes are higher.